Calcium: Applications

 Many calcium compounds are used in food, as pharmaceuticals, and in medicine, among others.
 For example, calcium and phosphorus are supplemented in foods through the addition of calcium lactate, calcium diphosphate, and tricalcium phosphate.
 The last is also used as a polishing agent in toothpaste and in antacids.
 Calcium lactobionate is a white powder that is used as a suspending agent for pharmaceuticals.
 In baking, calcium phosphate is used as a leavening agent.
 Calcium sulfite is used as a bleach in papermaking and as a disinfectant, calcium silicate is used as a reinforcing agent in rubber, and calcium acetate is a component of liming rosin and is used to make metallic soaps and synthetic resins.

-Calcium is on the World Health Organization's List of Essential Medicines.
+Calcium supplement is on the World Health Organization's List of Essential Medicines.

 Food sources

-Foods rich in calcium include dairy products, such as yogurt and cheese, sardines, salmon, soy products, kale, and fortified breakfast cereals.
+Foods rich in calcium include dairy products such as milk, yogurt, and cheese, as well as sardines, salmon, soy products, kale, and fortified breakfast cereals.

-Because of concerns for long-term adverse side effects, including calcification of arteries and kidney stones, both the U.S. Institute of Medicine (IOM) and the European Food Safety Authority (EFSA) set Tolerable Upper Intake Levels (ULs) for combined dietary and supplemental calcium.
+Because of concerns for long-term adverse side effects, including calcification of arteries and kidney stones, both the U.S. Institute of Medicine (IOM) and the European Food Safety Authority (EFSA) set tolerable upper intake levels (ULs) for combined dietary and supplemental calcium.
 From the IOM, people of ages 9–18 years are not to exceed 3 g/day combined intake; for ages 19–50, not to exceed 2.5 g/day; for ages 51 and older, not to exceed 2 g/day.
 EFSA set the UL for all adults at 2.5 g/day, but decided the information for children and adolescents was not sufficient to determine ULs.

 Biological and pathological role

 Function

 Calcium is an essential element needed in large quantities.
-The Ca2+ ion acts as an electrolyte and is vital to the health of the muscular, circulatory, and digestive systems; is indispensable to the building of bone; and supports synthesis and function of blood cells.
+The Ca2+ ion acts as an electrolyte and is vital to the health of the muscular, circulatory, and digestive systems; is indispensable to the building of bone in the form of hydroxyapatite; and supports synthesis and function of blood cells.
 For example, it regulates the contraction of muscles, nerve conduction, and the clotting of blood.
 As a result, intra- and extracellular calcium levels are tightly regulated by the body.
 Calcium can play this role because the Ca2+ ion forms stable coordination complexes with many organic compounds, especially proteins; it also forms compounds with a wide range of solubilities, enabling the formation of the skeleton.